Immigration Health Surcharge (IHS)

 The Immigration Health Surcharge was introduced in April 2015 under the Immigration Act 2014.
 It requires most non-EEA visa applicants (and, since 2021, EEA nationals requiring visas) to pay an upfront contribution toward National Health Service (NHS) costs before they arrive in the UK.

-Current IHS Rates (2025/2026)
+Current IHS rates (2025/2026)

 | Applicant type | Rate per year |